MobileFirst-Platform-Developer-Center/MotoCorpService/Lab/Contents/BMX-SecureGateway/Readme.md

 ## What you will learn on this guide

- - `What is secure gateway?` - ok
+ - What is secure gateway;
- - `When to use secure gateway?` - ok
+ - When to use secure gateway;
- - `How to create a gateway?` - ok
+ - How to create a gateway;
- - `Why do you need a gateway client On-Prem?` - ok
+ - Why do you need a gateway client On-Prem;
- - How to run a Security Gateway Client On-Prem - ok
+ - How to run a Security Gateway Client On-Prem;
- - `What is a Secure Gateway Endpoint on Bluemix?` - ?
+ - What is a Secure Gateway Endpoint on Bluemix;
- - How to setup an Secure Gateway Endpoint on Bluemix  - ok
+ - How to setup an Secure Gateway Endpoint on Bluemix;
- - How to protect the Secure Gateway Tunnel between Bluemix and On-Prem - ok
+ - How to protect the Secure Gateway Tunnel between Bluemix and On-Prem;
+> TODO Link
- - How to test the Tunnel - Missing
+ - How to test the Tunnel;
+ > TODO

 ## Requirement of this guide